Spirulina: Nutrient-Dense Superfood

 Animal studies and several human studies showed significantly lower blood sugar levels following spirulina intake.
 One study in India (Asian J. Exp.
 Biol.
 Sci., Vol. 1 (1) 2010: 36-46) with 160 male diabetics that were non-insulin dependent concluded that spirulina has hypoglycemic effects, which helps diabetics control blood glucose levels.

-Another study published in 2001 evaluated the hypoglycemic and hypolipidemic role of spirulina: “The findings suggest the beneficial effect of spirulina supplementation in controlling blood glucose levels and in improving the lipid profile of subjects with type-2 diabetes mellitus.”
+Another study published in 2001 evaluated the hypoglycemic and hypolipidemic roles: “The findings suggest the beneficial effect of spirulina supplementation in controlling blood glucose levels and in improving the lipid profile of subjects with type-2 diabetes mellitus.”

 Muscle and recovery